 What is something that you have learned from your patients?

 “It’s different when you look at it from the patient side,” Dr. Hwang said.
 “It really gives me empathy and a better perspective on how both parents and patients feel.”

 What do you like to do outside of work for fun?

 I love spending time with my family.
-A lot of my free time I read.
-Last book read: Wings of Fire series.
-I canʼt wait for The Poison Jungle Book 13.
+I read a lot in my free time.
+Last book I read was the Wings of Fire series.
+I canʼt wait for The Poison Jungle, Book 13.
 I also like to hike, play tennis, knit, and learn poker.